RL makes MLLMs see better than SFT: Additional Experiments

-Beyond the results in \Cref{sec:vit-with-dpo}, we perform further experiments to gain deeper insights into \texttt{PIVOT}.
+Beyond the results in \cref{sec:vit-with-dpo}, we perform further experiments to gain deeper insights into \texttt{PIVOT}.

 \paragraph{PIVOT-enhanced projector.} (\textbf{setup}) There are two components responsible for visual representation in an MLLM: the vision encoder and the projector.
-In \Cref{sec:vit-with-dpo}, we examined how the vision encoder trained through \textit{Stage 1} and \textit{Stage 2} operates in \textit{Stage 3} of \Cref{fig:pivot-detail}.
 In this section, we extend the analysis to the projector, investigating whether reusing the \texttt{PIVOT}-tuned projector benefits the model under the same setting.
 The \texttt{PIVOT}-tuned projector obtained after \textit{Stage 2} follows our standard MLLM architecture, consisting of a two-layer MLP.
-In \textit{Stage 3}, we vary which part of this projector is reused, and denote the configurations as `PIVOT-tuned 0, 1, and 2,' corresponding to using none, only the first linear layer, or the entire two-layer MLP, respectively.
+During downstream MLLM training in \cref{sec:sec5-setup}, we vary which part of this projector is reused, and denote the configurations as `PIVOT-tuned 0, 1, and 2,' corresponding to using none, only the first linear layer, or the entire two-layer MLP, respectively.

-In \textit{Stage 3}, the \texttt{PIVOT}-tuned vision encoder and projector must be connected to a new LLM.
-To enable this, we introduce a new set of MLP layers, referred to as the Stage 3-projector.
-We vary the number of layers in this module, and define the total number of multimodal linear layers as the sum of those from the \texttt{PIVOT}-tuned projector and the Stage 3-projector.
-For example, “PIVOT projector 2, Add. layer 2” indicates that the two frozen layers from the \texttt{PIVOT}-tuned projector are reused, while two additional randomly initialized layers are appended in the Stage 3-projector, resulting in a total of four layers.

-(\textbf{results}) We observe that using the first linear layer from the \texttt{PIVOT}-tuned projector together with one additional layer (i.e., two layers in total) yields the best downstream MLLM performance.
+The \texttt{PIVOT}-tuned vision encoder and projector must be connected to a new LLM for downstream evaluation of \cref{fig:pivot_eval}.
+To enable this, we introduce a new set of MLP layers, referred to as the additional projector.
+We vary the number of layers in this module, and define the total number of multimodal linear layers as the sum of those from the \texttt{PIVOT}-tuned projector and the additional projector.
+For example, "PIVOT projector 2, Add. layer 2" indicates that the two frozen layers from the \texttt{PIVOT}-tuned projector are reused, while two additional randomly initialized layers are appended in the additional projector, resulting in a total of four layers. (\textbf{results}) We observe that using the first linear layer from the \texttt{PIVOT}-tuned projector together with one additional layer (i.e., two layers in total) yields the best downstream MLLM performance.
 Contrary to the expectation that increasing the depth (e.g., 2+2 layers) would leverage more parameters and improve results, this configuration instead leads to inferior performance.
-Based on this finding, we adopt the 1+1 setting for all subsequent experiments in \Cref{sec:vit-with-dpo}.
+Based on this finding, we adopt the 1+1 setting for all subsequent experiments in \cref{sec:vit-with-dpo}.